Italian public holidays 2024

 January 1st - New Year’s Day (Capodanno)

-On New year’s eve, Italians celebrate by having a huge dinner with friends or family.
+On New Year’s Eve, Italians celebrate by having a huge dinner with friends or family.
 The dinner will likely feature lentils with sausage (cotechino con le lenticchie) as lentils are supposed to bring good luck and fortune.

 January 6th - Epiphany (Epifania)

 Epiphany is a Catholic holiday to celebrate the 3 wise men of the nativity, also known as the Magi.
 Although Epifania marks the end of the Christmas holidays, it’s particularly exciting for kids as they receive gifts from La Befana, a good witch.
-There’s also plenty for adults.
-For instance, several cities, such as Florence and Milan, host a parade featuring the Magi.
-Besides that, Epifania marks the start of winter sales, if you want to grab some bargains!

-April 9th - Easter Sunday (Domenica di Pasqua)
+March 31st - Easter Sunday (Domenica di Pasqua)

 Easter is celebrated in Italy with lots of food, family, and friends.
 Some Italians will attend Easter mass before having a big family lunch of lamb and Italian treats such as colomba (Italian sweet bread), pane di pasqua (Easter bread with dyed eggs), and uova al cioccolato (Easter eggs).

-April 10th - Easter Monday (La Pasquetta)
+April 1st - Easter Monday (La Pasquetta)

 Commonly called Little Easter.
-On this day, Italians will often celebrate a little further from home, taking trips to nearby cities or the countryside for a picnic.
-You can expect more businesses to be open on La Pasquetta as it’s quite a busy time of the year for local and international (particularly religious) tourism.
-Schools will typically be off for a week, meaning you can expect more crowds and pricier trips if you plan to do a little vacation.
+On Easter Monday, Italians often celebrate a little further from home, taking trips to nearby cities or the countryside for a picnic.
+More businesses are open on La Pasquetta as it’s quite a busy time of the year for local and international (particularly religious) tourism.

 April 25th - Liberation Day (Il Giorno della Liberazione)